fabiandev/jspm-tsc-update/README.md

 This package was created out of the need to also have installed jspm packages mapped in tsconfig.json `compilerOptions.paths`.

+All packages installed via `jspm install` will be mapped, as well as peer dependencies.
+Custom aliases have to be added manually to the `tsconfig.json` and peer dependencies.

 ## Installation

 ```sh